Visit of ‘Abdu’l-Bahá to Canada

 The legacy of His visit

+Some years after his visit, ‘Abdu’l-Bahá penned a series of letters addressed to the North American Bahá’í community, including several to Canada.
+He wrote of the “utmost joy” associated with His time in Montreal.
 The Maxwell house, which ‘Abdu’l-Bahá referred to as His home, has been designated a Bahá’í Shrine – the only one of its kind in Canada – and is preserved to its original state circa 1912.
 Visitors are welcome.

 A glimpse of ‘Abdu’l-Bahá’s visit to Montreal